+NAME: AGE:

+ADDRESS

+Phone Number

+Email Address

+SCHOOL REPRESENTED: LEVEL:

+LIONS CLUB REPRESENTED:

+PARENT'S NAMES and Signature:

+HOBBIES

+CAREER ASPIRATIONS:

+OTHER PERTINENT INFORMATION:

+1 ST PLACE BE PREPARED TO SPEAK AT THE DISTRICT COMPETITION

-Please note: The Lions Organization, Club, District, Multiple District or International will be documenting the 20 Speaking Competitions for promotional purposes.
-Your participation may be filmed or photographed at any of these events.
-Your Speakout Contestant Resume is your consent and the consent of your parent and /or legal guardian for use of these images by Lions Clubs International,
+Please note: The Lions Organization, Club, District, Multiple District or Internation promotional purposes.
+Your participation may be filmed or photographed at any of the consent of your parent and /or legal guardian for use of these images by Lions Clubs I. al will be documenting the 20 Speaking Competitions for nese events.
+Your Speakout Contestant Resume is your consent and the

+APPENDIX N

-APPENDIX N PEACE POSTER CONTEST
+PEACE POSTER CONTEST